ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-4.md

 ## Conclusion <a id="conclusion-lab3"></a>

 Congratulations, you built your first Hortonworks DataFlow Application.
 When NiFi, Kafka and Storm are combined, they create the Hortonworks DataFlow.
 You have used the power of NiFi to ingest, route and land real-time streaming data.
 You learned to capture that data with Kafka and perform instant processing with Storm.
 A common challenge with many use cases, which is also observed in this tutorial series is ingesting a live stream of random data, and filtering the junk data from the actual data we care about.
 Through these tutorials, you learned to manipulate, persist and perform many other operations on random data.
+We have a working application that shows us a visualization of driver behavior, normal and dangerous events per city.
+Can you brainstorm ways to further enhance this application?

 <!--Run Trucking Demo Section